lockieluke/cider-swiftui/Pods/SDWebImageSwiftUI/README.md

 }
 ```

 Note: However, many differences behavior between iOS 13/14's is hard to fixup.
+And we may break some APIs (which are not designed to be public) to fixup it.

 Due to maintain issue, in the future release, we will drop the iOS 13 supports and always match SwiftUI 2.0's behavior.
+And **v2.x** may be the last version support iOS 13.

 ## Installation